- Effectively treats dandruff

 All inclusive service

 Order before 3pm

-Ketoconazole shampoo is also prescribed for a skin condition called pityriasis versicolor.
-Pityriasis versicolor is a skin rash which is also caused by a yeast-like germ.
+Ketoconazole shampoo is also prescribed for a skin condition called pityriasis Versicolor.
+Pityriasis Versicolor is a skin rash that is also caused by a yeast-like germ.
 Although small numbers of this germ commonly live on the skin and do no harm, some people are prone to it multiplying on their skin more than usual, which leads to small pale or brown patches of skin developing.
 In some people, hot, sunny or humid weather seems to trigger the germ to multiply on the skin.